braziljs/conf-boilerplate/README.md

 * [Ruby version of ConfBoilerplate made with Jekyll by Mauro George](https://github.com/maurogeorge/conf_boilerplate_ruby)

-## Contributing

-If you want to submit a pull request, please do it in `dev` branch.

-* `master` contains the stable version of it.
-* `dev` contains features that are being developed.

 ## Who is behind it?

 We're a group of developers who have been through hard times organizing conferences around Brazil and now just want to help another people to do this hard task.